abdoulaye-tnd/tandian/books/gameofwork.md

 ## Introduction
 - This works because the Game of Work does not require the team to learn some new vernacular and dictionary of terms to be successful/
-- Game of work works because it is a process wo do WITH team members not TO team members.
+- Game of work works because it is a process to do WITH team members not TO team members.
 - The five principles of the Motivation
   - Clearly defined goals
   - Better scorekeeping and scorecards